AHA vs Red Cross: A Comparison of CPR Training Programs

 American Heart Association (AHA)

-The course fees for AHA CPR training programs can range from around $50 to $200, depending on the course level and whether it includes additional certifications like First Aid or Bloodborne Pathogens training.
+The course fees for AHA CPR training programs range from around $50 to $200, depending on the course level and whether it includes additional certifications like First Aid or Bloodborne Pathogens training.
 The fees for healthcare professional-oriented courses like BLS and ACLS may be higher compared to layperson-oriented courses like Heartsaver CPR/AED.

 American Red Cross

 The course fees for Red Cross CPR training programs typically range from around $70 to $150, depending on the specific course and any additional certifications included.
-The fees may also vary based on the level of training and the location where the training is conducted.
+The fees vary based on the level of training and the location where the training is conducted.

 Materials and Manuals

-Both the AHA and the Red Cross may charge additional fees for training materials, manuals, and resources required for the courses.
+Both the AHA and the Red Cross charge additional fees for training materials, manuals, and resources required for the courses.
 The cost of these materials can vary, but typically ranges from around $10 to $40.
 Some courses may include digital or online materials, while others may provide physical manuals or handbooks.

 Certification Cards

 Both organizations typically provide certification cards upon successful completion of the courses.
-These cards may have an associated cost, typically ranging from around $5 to $20, depending on the organization and the level of certification.
+These cards have an associated cost, typically ranging from around $5 to $20, depending on the organization and the level of certification.

 is American Red Cross Approved by American Heart Association?